 - IUDs are more than 99% effective against pregnancy for 3-12 years.

-- A health care provider must insert the IUD into a woman’s uterus.
+- A health care provider must insert the IUD into the uterus.

 - IUDs do NOT protect against STIs.

 An intra-uterine device is a type of birth control that is inserted through the vagina and cervix into the uterus to prevent pregnancy.
 There is more than one kind of IUD.
 Some IUDs (Mirena®, Skyla®, Kyleena®, and Liletta™), contain the hormone levonorgestrel (a type of progesterone).
 When one of these IUDs is in place, levonorgestrel is continuously released into the uterus.
 Another type of IUD, the ParaGard®, is hormone-free.
 The ParaGard® (also called the Copper IUD) has copper wire coiled around the stem and arms of the IUD.
-All IUDs are T-shaped and have strings attached to the end.
-The strings make it easier for you to do placement checks (if you’re comfortable) and for your health care provider to remove the IUD when it is time to take it out.
+All IUDs are T-shaped and have strings attached to the end that exit the cervix and stay inside the vagina.
+The strings make it easier for your health care provider to remove the IUD when it is time to take it out.

 Where can I get an IUD?